openaire/guidelines-literature-repositories/docs/field_creator.rst

 Attribute affiliationIdentifierScheme (R)
 -----------------------------------

 The type of the affiliationIdentifier (occurrence: 1).
-Mandatory if publisherIdentifier is used.
+Mandatory if affiliationIdentifier is used.

 *Controlled list values*